TrautsNottus/trautsnottus.github.io/_docs/releasenotes/2018-09-02-release-note.md

 release-note: true
 ---

-# SIMS Primary Release Note - v2018.09.28.10
+# SIMS Release Note - v2018.09.28.10

-> **Introduction:** The following features, fixes and enhancements are included in the latest update to SIMS Primary, which was released in September 2018
+> **Introduction:** The following features, fixes and enhancements are included in the latest update to SIMS, which was released in September 2018
 {:.summary}

 ## Reporting